 Try this guava vanilla simple syrup over a bowl of cut fruit, in this Guava Limeade for a summer refresher or brushed over sponge cake with fresh fruit and whipped cream.
 There are so many possibilities.
 What will you make with it?

-One other thing, so you don’t get upset with me, I didn’t just toss away that vanilla simple syrup poached guava.
+Another thing: I didn’t just toss away that vanilla simple syrup poached guava, so don’t get upset with me.
 Puh-Lease!
-Instead, it became the base for an amazing homemade guava sherbet… coming soon to the blog.
+Instead, it became the base for a unique homemade guava sherbet.

 Guava Vanilla Simple Syrup

 - 1 ½ pounds ripe pink guavas about 8

 - 1 vanilla bean split and seeds scraped